-Incidentally, if you don’t store anything below the bed, it’s roomy and sturdy enough to comfortably take shelter under there in case of an earthquake!
-Seriously, this innovative mattress foundation, with its multiple support legs crafted from thick durable steel, provides even more stability than a traditional bed frame.
-The steel frame really is sturdy and won’t bend like cheaper metal.
+Incidentally, if you don’t store anything below the bed, the ZINUS bed frame would be roomy and sturdy enough to comfortably take shelter under in the event of an earthquake!
+Seriously, this innovative mattress foundation, with its multiple support legs crafted from thick durable steel, provides much more stability than a traditional bed frame.
+The steel frame is super sturdy and it won’t bend like cheaper metal.

-I know from experience, because the last bed frame I got was a cheap metal one on wheels, and the metal bent just by sitting on the corner of the bed.
-Once it bent the first time, it was permanently weakened and that corner kept bending down.
-I tried to prop up the bent leg with a block of wood and hold it in place with tie wraps, but it didn’t work very well and looked terrible.
+I know this from experience, because the last bed frame I got was this adjustable metal bed frame on wheels.
+Heavy duty?
+Ha!
+The thin metal leg bent just by sitting on the corner of the bed (okay, plopping down on it).
+Once it had bent the first time, it was permanently weakened and that corner kept bending down, so the wheel was tilted backwards.
+I tried to prop up the bed with a block of wood under the corner and pulling the bent leg back in place with long tie wraps, but it didn’t work very well and looked terrible.
 I hated that stupid bed frame ever since!

-For most mattresses, a box spring or bunkie board will not be required, just place the mattress directly on top of the metal slats.
-(The slats even have pull-off stickers to keep the mattress from sliding out of place.)
-However, the new memory foam mattress that we bought at Costco specifically said that if the slats are wider than 2 inches apart (which these are), you will need a box spring or foundation of some sort.
+For most mattresses, a box spring or bunkie board will not be required; just place the mattress directly on top of the metal slats.
+(The slats even have stickers to keep the mattress from sliding out of place.)
+However, the new memory foam mattress that we bought at Costco specifically said that if the slats are wider than 2 inches apart (these are 5 3/4 inches apart and are themselves 3/4 inches wide), you will need a box spring or solid foundation of some sort.

 NOTE: The above product was NOT provided for free or at a discount in exchange for a review.
 This item was purchased by a homeschooling family at their own expense.